-As states and regions begin the process of reopening, America's travel industry is eager to forge a path to meet the demand for travel that is sure to follow.
-Of course, future operations will look quite different than prior to the spread of COVID-19, so our industry has come together-hotels, resorts, airports, airlines, cruise lines, attractions, restaurants, retail, rental cars, meeting event venues and producers, destinations, tour operators and more-with top medical advisors to identify health practices for implementation across the travel industry, in every state and territory.
+Clearly, future operations of the travel and tourism industry will look quite different than prior to the spread of COVID-19, so our industry has come together-hotels, resorts, airports, airlines, cruise lines, attractions, restaurants, retail, rental cars, meeting event venues and producers, destinations, tour operators and more-with top medical advisors to identify a set of common health practices for implementation across the travel industry, in every state and territory.

 Together as an industry, we are pleased to share Travel Industry Guidance for Promoting the Health and Safety of Travelers, which can be found in the following pages.
-This guidance complies with the White House and CDC guidelines for "Opening Up America Again" and will be distributed and implemented across this vast industry to provide travel businesses, large and small, with an overarching set of health and safety practices to utilize and build upon.
+These recommendations are also in the hands of U.S. Travel's National Council of State Tourism Directors, a body comprised of each state's chief tourism executive.
+The industry guidance complies with the White House and CDC guidelines for "Opening Up America Again" and will be distributed and implemented across this vast industry to provide travel businesses, large and small, with an overarching set of health and safety practices to utilize and build upon.
 Not only must we institute these steps to help protect our customers, but we must help to assure the public they can travel again in a safe, healthy environment and communicate what to expect through every point of their journey.

 This week, from May 3-9, we also mark the 37th annual National Travel and Tourism Week, an annual celebration established by Congress in 1983.
-Though the travel industry has experienced extraordinary losses this year, there remains much reason for optimism as we look ahead to the benefits that travel creates for America.
+Though the travel industry has experienced extraordinary losses this year, there remains much reason for optimism as we look ahead.

-We, as an industry, appreciate the opportunity to share these common guidance with you and work with your administration to rebuild America's travel economy.
-Together, we are committed to doing our part to help get the country up and running in the weeks and months ahead.
+We, as an industry, appreciate the opportunity to share these common guidance with you and work with your administration to rebuild the travel economy.
+Together, we are committed